Eat, Pray, Love

 An intensely articulate and moving memoir of self-discovery, Eat, Pray, Love is about what can happen when you claim responsibility for your own contentment and stop trying to live in imitation of society’s ideals.
 It is certain to touch anyone who has ever woken up to the unrelenting need for change.

-Source: I purchased a paperback
+Source: I borrowed a kindle copy

 Add to Goodreads